-This really depends on what type of video you’re making, which we’ll discuss below.
-However, one rule of thumb is that most real estate videos should be between two and six minutes in order to hold viewers’ attention while covering a home’s features.
-Length will also vary based on any restrictions from the site or social media platform in question.
+Video length really depends on what type of content you’re making.
+However, one rule of thumb is that most real estate videos should be between 3 and 7 minutes in order to hold viewers’ attention.
+Optimal length will also vary based on any restrictions from the site or social media platform in question.

 Like cinema, real estate video has a set of distinctive genres.
 Instead of the documentary or the drama, though, there are go-to types such as the guided tour and customer testimonial.
 Let’s look at some of the major formats and what each one entails, along with a real example.

 What it is: A video designed to accompany a specific property listing.

 What it should include at a minimum: An overview of the property, including a look at (or guided tour of) its rooms and any relevant features, in addition to info like the address, size and agent contact details.